rezanikfal/Tutorials/Angular/NgRx.md

 ## Define a Application level Store

-- We can create a separate store for each module and integrate all in an application level store:
+- We can create a separate store for each module and integrate all in an application level store
+- **appReducer** will be registered in app.module.ts istead of all other reducers

 1- `app.state.ts`: